When will the new RPI 5 be available?

 - Accelerated on-chip floating point and integer libraries

 - Hardware interrupts

-And one or two essential features such as an RTC and low power modes backed by the microcontroller portion of the system.
+It would also be ideal to have one or two essential features such as an RTC and low power modes backed by the microcontroller portion of the system.